 Have you ever noticed how the upstairs of a house gets warmer than the downstairs, especially during summer?
-Or perhaps you've wondered why ceiling fans are more effective in cooling a room when they rotate in a specific direction?
-These everyday observations touch on a fundamental principle of physics: how heat behaves.
+Also, or perhaps you've wondered why ceiling fans are more effective in cooling a room when they rotate in a specific direction?
+Think about it: these everyday observations touch on a fundamental principle of physics: how heat behaves.
 Understanding whether heat goes up or down involves delving into the science of heat transfer and fluid dynamics, revealing fascinating aspects of our environment and how we design our living spaces.

 Main Subheading